 Leaders in Intersection Safety Development

-Denver officials outlined several safety initiatives for the prevention of collisions between motor vehicles and bicycles in its 2016 Bicycle Crash Analysis.
+Denver officials outlined several safety initiatives for the prevention of bicycle collisions in its 2016 Bicycle Crash Analysis.
 The Denver Public Works is also active in developing strategies for reducing accidents involving both bicycles and pedestrians.
 Several of the intersection enhancements we will discuss are the result of reports from the National Cooperative Highway Research Program and the Policy on Geometric Design, created by the American Association of State Highway & Transportation Officials.

 Uncontrolled Pedestrian Crossing Improvements